-If intensive case management provided to a household does not cover one (1) or more of the above four (4) areas, the case management provided to that household cannot be billed to the HCMS grant.
+A household must receive continual, intensive case management in (1) or more of the above four (4) service areas for case management services provided to that household to be billed to the HCMS grant.

 HCMS grants are divided into two categories: case management funds and administrative funds.
 Applicants can request up to 15% of their award be administrative funds but can also request less or none.
 The percentage allocation between case management funds and administrative funds will be specified in each grantee's contract.